gentooboontoo/js-quantities/Readme.md

 * div(other): Divide. other can be string, number or quantity.

 ### Rounding
-Qty#toPrec(precision) with precision as string or quantity standing for the minimum significative quantity.
+Qty#toPrec(precision) with precision as number, string or quantity standing for the minimum significative quantity.
 Returns a new quantity.

     var qty = new Qty('5.17 ft');